 GeneCards Summary for CHD8 Gene

 CHD8 (Chromodomain Helicase DNA Binding Protein 8) is a Protein Coding gene.
 Diseases associated with CHD8 include Autism 18 and Autism.
-Among its related pathways are Signaling by Wnt and Signaling by GPCR.
+Among its related pathways are Signaling by GPCR and Chromatin Regulation / Acetylation.
 Gene Ontology (GO) annotations related to this gene include nucleic acid binding and hydrolase activity.
 An important paralog of this gene is CHD9.

 UniProtKB/Swiss-Prot Summary for CHD8 Gene

 DNA helicase that acts as a chromatin remodeling factor and regulates transcription.
 Acts as a transcription repressor by remodeling chromatin structure and recruiting histone H1 to target genes.
 Suppresses p53/TP53-mediated apoptosis by recruiting histone H1 and preventing p53/TP53 transactivation activity.
 Acts as a negative regulator of Wnt signaling pathway by regulating beta-catenin (CTNNB1) activity.
 Negatively regulates CTNNB1-targeted gene expression by being recruited specifically to the promoter regions of several CTNNB1 responsive genes.
 Involved in both enhancer blocking and epigenetic remodeling at chromatin boundary via its interaction with CTCF.
 Acts as a suppressor of STAT3 activity by suppressing the LIF-induced STAT3 transcriptional activity.
 Also acts as a transcription activator via its interaction with ZNF143 by participating in efficient U6 RNA polymerase III transcription.